 Come, ye faithful, let us behold where Christ was born, and let us follow whither the star goeth with the magi, the kings of the East.
-There the angels unceasingly hymn Him, and the shepherds playa fitting song on the pipes, singing: Glory in the highest to Him Who hath been born of the Virgin Theotokos in a cave in Bethlehem of Judea!
+There the angels unceasingly hymn Him, and the shepherds play a fitting song on the pipes, singing: Glory in the highest to Him Who hath been born of the Virgin Theotokos in a cave in Bethlehem of Judea!

-Glory ..., Now & ever ..., the foregoing is repeated.
+Glory ..., Both now ..., the foregoing is repeated.
 Song of Ascents, the first antiphon of Tone IV.